-This depends on the stage of the cancer at diagnosis as well as an individual’s health status, and response to treatment, among other factors.
+This depends on the spread of cancer at diagnosis, an individual’s health status, and response to treatment, among other factors.

-Due to the slow-growing nature of prostate cancer, a doctor may decide to wait or start treatment depending on an individual’s risk factors.
+Because of the slow-growing nature of prostate cancer, a doctor may decide to wait or start treatment depending on a person’s risk factors.

 What is the life expectancy of metastasized prostate cancer?

 If the prostate cancer has spread to the local area, such as the pelvis or nearby lymph nodes, a person would have almost a 100% chance of surviving 5 years.